 Oh, and I am also grateful for those who came to see “Agincourt Homecoming” at the Rourke Art Museum.
 The exhibition “closing” on St Cripin’s Day, October 25th, 2015 was gratifying, especially those who came so far (Richard, Jeremiah, and Dan among them).
 I appreciate your belief that the project represents something larger than itself.

-I can truthfully say that the stars are in alignment, for today is the actual 600th anniversary of the Battle of Agincourt.
+I can truthfully say that the stars are in alignment, for today is the actual 603rd anniversary of the Battle of Agincourt.
 So here for your viewing pleasure is Donato Giancola’s “Battle of Agincourt, 25 October 1415.”
-And for you who follow the church kalendar and honor the feast days of the Saints, this is the day of Saints Crispin and Crispinian, patrons of cobblers and more recently of the bondage community—it’s all a leather thing, if you get my drift.
+And for you who follow the church kalendar and honor the feast days of the Saints, this is the feast of Saints Crispin and Crispinian, patrons of cobblers and more recently of the bondage community—it’s all a leather thing, if you get my drift.

 Charity begins at home—and so does almost everything else, come to think of it.